GENI-NSF/geni-tools/README-omni.txt

 See README-omniconfigure.txt or
 http://trac.gpolab.bbn.com/gcf/wiki/OmniConfigure for details about how to configure Omni.

+For 'stitching' support (experimenter defined custom topologies), see README-stitching.txt.

-The currently supported CFs are SFA (!PlanetLab), ProtoGENI and GCF.
+The currently supported Clearinghouses are SFA (!PlanetLab), ProtoGENI (aka InstaGENI), GPO Clearinghouse, and GCF.
 Omni works with any GENI AM API compliant AM.
-These include SFA, ProtoGENI, !OpenFlow and GCF.
+These include SFA, ProtoGENI, InstaGENI, ExoGENI, !OpenFlow and GCF.

 Omni performs the following functions:
  * Talks to each CF in its native API